bc-dapp/steem/README.md

 ### Configuring the witness and miners

 Edit the file `testnet/config.ini` or the folder set in the initial run (`-d testnet`).
-Edit the following:
+Uncomment and set the following:

+    rpc-endpoint =  127.0.0.1:8090
     enable-stale-production=true

     witness = "initminer"